utcompling/textgrounder/README.txt

 }
 }}}

-There are three main apps, each of which does a different task:
+There are two main apps, each of which does a different task:

 1. Document geolocation.
 This identifies the location of a document.
    Training documents are currently described simply by (smoothed) unigram